basp-group/Faceted-HyperSARA/docs/source/setup.rst

    update the main algorithm parameters specified in this file (all values are set to default, reliable values).

-3. Configure ``experiments/main_input_exp.m`` following the instructions
+3. Configure :mat:scpt:`experiments.main_input_exp` following the instructions
    provided in the file.
-Additional documentation is available in the documentation of the :mod:`experiments` module.

-4. Run the ``experiments/main_input_exp.m`` with MATLAB.
+4. Run the :mat:scpt:`experiments.main_input_exp` with MATLAB.

 .. .. code-block:: bash